cullylarson/wp-deploy-database-sync/README.md

     generated for the destination machine, so this is not a backup of the destination._
     * __db__ _(array) (required)_ Info. about the database on this machine.
         * __host__ _(string) (required)_ The host, as viewed by the source or dest
         machine itself.
-In other words, if the dest machine things the host is 'localhost', you can use 'localhost' here.
+In other words, if the dest machine thinks the host is 'localhost', you can use 'localhost' here.
 This is because the dump and import are done on the machine's themselves, via SSH.
         * __username__ _(string) (required)_